mrisc32/mc1/docs/mc1-boot-sequence.md

 # MC1 boot sequence

 The MC1 first boots from ROM, which does minimal system initialization.
 This includes:

 * Set up a small (512 bytes) stack in RAM.
 * Initialize the boot medium device.

 After the initialization, the ROM boot process will try to load the boot block from a boot medium (e.g. an SD card).
 The block is loaded into the upper part of VRAM.
 Since the size of VRAM may vary, the position of the loaded boot block is not fixed.
-Hence, *the boot code must be position independent*.
+Hence, *the boot code must be position independent* (all addressing must be PC-relative).

 After successfully loading the boot code, the ROM code calls the boot code (the first word of the boot code is the call target).